RaajYedida/BountyChecker/README.md

 - using pyttsx3 crashes the window so no narration

 I will be working on a fix on both of these issues as well as compiling this into a simple script so its easier to install

+# Credit
+All credit goes to @ManInTheWallPog for the original file, I just changed the directory information so that it works on MacOS